 Students should begin the process of finding a supervisor early in the degree program.

 As a starting point, you should review the website listing of DEVS faculty and their primary areas of expertise and research interests.
 In any given years some faculty may be on leave, so it is important to make sure who is available for supervision.
-If in doubt, contact the Graduate Office.
+If in doubt, contact the Graduate Assistant.

 In the event that you consider that your most appropriate supervisor is a faculty member from outside the DEVS Department, you should discuss this with the Graduate Chair early in the process.
 It is more usual for external faculty members to serve as MRP second readers or thesis committee members rather than primary supervisors.